jyotiska/prettytable/README.md

 #### Development Setup

-The project uses ESLint for code quality.
-Before submitting a pull request, please ensure your code follows the style guidelines:
+The project uses ESLint for code quality and Mocha/Chai for testing.
+Before submitting a pull request, please ensure your code follows the style guidelines and passes all tests:

 ```bash
 # Install dependencies